rajatbarve/NLP-build-word2vec-from-scratch/README.md

 - Train word embeddings on a real-world corpus.

 ### Corpus
-The dataset used for training is obtained from **Kaggle** and contains Reddit news headlines from a specific period.
+The dataset used for training is obtained from **Kaggle** and contains Reddit news headlines from a specific period (1st quarter of 2008).
 This corpus serves as the source for learning meaningful word representations.

 ### Current Status
 - [WIP as of 05.01.2025]